A guide to Alaska natural gas projects

 Below we summarize several proposals — big and small — for transporting natural gas from Alaska's North Slope.

-$45 billion to more than $65 billion (2012 dollars) for the producer-led project.
+$45 billion to more than $65 billion (2012 dollars).

 Gas for Alaskans